KyleMayes/clang-sys/README.md

 These libraries can be either be installed as a part of Clang or downloaded [here](http://llvm.org/releases/download.html).

+**Note:** Installing `libclang` through a package manager might install the `libclang` shared library as something like `libclang.so.1` instead of `libclang.so`.
+In this case, you need to make a symbolic link from the versioned shared library to `libclang.so`.

 **Note:** The downloads for LLVM and Clang 3.8 and later do not include the `libclang.a` static library.
 This means you cannot link to any of these versions of `libclang` statically unless you build it from source.